Where can I catch the ferry? When does it go?

 Is Clipper accepted on the ferry?

-Clipper Cards can currently be used on the Alameda/Oakland, Harbor Bay and South San Francisco services (with the exception of service to AT&T Park).
+Clipper Cards can currently be used on all SFBF services (with the exception of seasonal services to AT&T Park).
 Clipper is an easy-to-use fare payment card which can be used on many Bay Area transit systems.
 Learn how to use Clipper on San Francisco Bay Ferry.

 Are commuter checks accepted?